Fitbit/smartling/README.md

 <a name="smartling"></a>
 # smartling
-> Smartling CLI to `upload` and `download` translations
+> CLI to work with Smartling translations

+CLI tool provides simple unix-style command line interface to work with Smartling translations.

+It is designed to make the downloading/uploading process very speedy.

+<a name="smartling-features"></a>
+## Features

+- [x] Highly configurable via `.smartling.yml`
+- [x] Designed to speedy upload/download (heavy) translations
-Supports only Smartling's API v2
+- [x] Supports Smartling's API v2

 <a name="smartling-commands"></a>
 ## Commands